-Dancing Doodles is live motion capture dance installation I made in collaboration with 150 kindergartners!
+Dancing Doodles is a live motion capture dance installation that I made in collaboration with 150 kindergartners!
 It was exhibited at the PAssion Arts Fest at Bishan Ang Moh Kio Park for 2 days on the 1st and 2nd of July 2017.

-Characters are drawn by kindergartners 5 & 6 years old and are animated via live motion capture data from an Xbox One Kinect.
-I made this with Unity, my favorite game engine!
+Characters are drawn by kindergartners 5 & 6 years old and are animated via motion capture from an Xbox One Kinect.
+I made this with Unity.

 Dancing Doodles was also known as “My Avatar” at the event.

 There are some cool areas at National Gallery Singapore(NGS) that are not accessible to the public, either because they are dangerous to get to or because they have become part of their private offices.
-I was commissioned by NGS to create a two virtual tour installations for two areas at the Old Supreme Court Wing – they are the main dome and the prisoners walkway where prisoners walk to enter the court room from their holding cells.
+I was commissioned by NGS to create a two virtual tour installations for two areas at the Old Supreme Court Wing – they are the main dome (the roof) and the prisoners walkway where prisoners walk to enter the court room from their holding cells.

 Visitors stand in front of my installation and wave their hands around to navigate the tour without touching the installation.
-This is important because the installation is permanent and having a contact-less experience would minimize the chances of users breaking the art work.
-Typical virtual tours would use a headset that would probably break within a year of being used by every other Museum visitor.
-A virtual tour without the use of headsets was a limitation set for me by exhibition curator Joleen Loh.
+This is important because the installation is permanent and having a contact-less experience would minimize wear and tear.
+Typical virtual tours would use a headset that would probably break within a year.

 This virtual tour is part of the ArchiGallery: Listening To Architecture exhibition where I am also responsible for another exhibit: The Construction Sequence Animation.
-I could have done the whole video myself but I subcontracted animation to my go-to 3D modeler, Zig!
+I could have done the whole video myself but I out-sourced to my go-to 3D modeler, Zig!

 This is a video I shot on my phone during the opening ceremony.
-The animation I made for them has no audio and I had no idea they were going to screen it like that during the opening, so it was interesting to watch the Emcee narrate my work live!
+The animation I made for them has no audio and I had no idea they were going to screen it like that during the opening, so it was interesting to watch the Emcee narrate my work.